lucassperez/dotfiles/README.md

 # Dotfiles

-Configuration files for my mostly used programs:
+Configuration files for my most used programs:
 - Neovim
 - Tmux
 - Alacritty
-- Bash (sample bashrc)
+- Bash

 It also features some old Kitty configs, though I stopped using it.